handlerww/dbaas-docs/migrate-from-aurora-online.md

 The default parameter group is immutable.
 Therefore, you need to create a parameter group.

 1. In the navigation pane, choose Parameter groups.
-Click ‘Create parameter group’
+Click 'Create parameter group'

-2. Choose type ‘DB Cluster Parameter Group’, click ‘Create’ button.
+2. Choose type 'DB Cluster Parameter Group', click 'Create' button.

 3. Open the Amazon RDS console.
 In the navigation pane, under Clusters, choose Modify.